srisrihari/PEP-App-Demo-/README.md

     PROFESSORS ||--o{ ATTENDANCE : records
 ```

-This documentation provides a comprehensive overview of the University Physical Education Program (PEP) Application, including its architecture, data structures, API endpoints, and component relationships.
+This documentation provides a comprehensive overview of the University Personality Enhancement Program (PEP) Application, including its architecture, data structures, API endpoints, and component relationships.
 The high-level diagrams illustrate the system's structure and data flow, making it easier to understand how the different parts of the application interact with each other.